theoportlock/m4efad/README.md

 ## Installation

-All scripts are to be executed using python 3.8.17.
+Python scripts are to be executed using python 3.8.17.

 Requirements for python package installation are detailed in 'requirements.txt' and should take around 5 minutes to install with the command below.
 It is recommended that you do this in a python virual environment.
 This can be done (on mac or linux) with the commands: